Fundacion-de-Neurociencias/neurodiagnoses/README.md

 ## Multi-Disease XAI Pipeline and Clinical Dashboard

-As part of our goal to build a robust and clinically relevant framework, we have implemented a modular pipeline for analyzing multiple neurodegenerative disorders (NDDs) with a focus on explainability and model governance.
+As part of our goal to build a robust and clinically relevant ecosystem, we have implemented a modular pipeline for analyzing multiple neurodegenerative disorders (NDDs) with a focus on explainability and model governance.

 ### Workflow Overview